Batman: Whatever Happened to the Caped Crusader?: Part 1: Batman #686

-The story begins over Gotham City, which the narrator describes as being "different."
+The story begins over Gotham City, which the narrator describes as being "different".
 It is not quite the Gotham that he is accustomed to, but it is still intimately familiar to him.
 Outside the Dew Drop Inn in Crime Alley, Selina Kyle pulls up and enters.
 The bartender, Joe Chill, tells her that a group is gathered in the back.
 As Selina makes her way back, she arrives at a wake.
 Others soon arrive and enter the small room, including Two-Face, James and Barbara Gordon and the Joker.
 At the front of the room is an open coffin.
 As a casket containing the body of Batman is shown, the narrator says "That's me..." revealing that he is Batman and is viewing his own funeral.

 Once everyone arrives, the eulogies begin.
-Every one of the eulogies is an account of how Batman died, however, each story is different and often inconsistent with the others.
+Every one of the eulogies is an account of how Batman died, but each story is different and often inconsistent with the others.
 Selina Kyle's eulogy relates the story of her relationship with Batman over the years, first as a criminal who tried to seduce him, later becoming a vigilante to get his attention and finally retiring to open a cat breeder's salon and sanctuary.
 Her tale ends with a story similar to the death of Robin Hood: Batman came to her store badly wounded, but instead of taking him to a hospital, she tied him to a couch and let him bleed to death.
 Alfred Pennyworth's eulogy is a bizarre account of Batman's formation.
 He tells of how Batman would spend long periods of time failing to apprehend any criminals, which only eroded his sanity further.
 To help him, Alfred hired several actor friends of his to pretend to be supervillains, beginning with a man named Eddie Nash to portray the Riddler, who had previously retired from acting after falling too deeply into character through method acting.
 Alfred himself took on the persona of the Joker to give Batman an "opposite number" to fight.
 The group would work together to keep Bruce happy and "alert" by perpetrating crimes reminiscent of those in Batman's Silver Age adventures, allowing him to "defeat" them and thus keep his fragile psyche and self-esteem together.
 Bruce eventually discovered the ruse but still would not give up being Batman.
 Ultimately, Batman was killed when Nash, who had become psychotic and believed himself to actually be the Riddler, shot Batman during a hostage incident.
-Batman describes this scenario of his death as "impossible."
+Batman describes this scenario of his death as "impossible".

-Upon hearing these stories, Batman wonders if he is dead and a mysterious female shape appears next to him and says "Not yet."
+Upon hearing these stories, Batman wonders if he is dead and a mysterious female shape appears next to him and says "Not yet".
 Batman asks what is going on and the voice replies "You're the World's Greatest Detective, Bruce.
 Why don't you figure it out?"